The United States is resplendent with sugar-sand beaches renowned for their turquoise waters, and natural scenic beauty.

 South Padre Island, Texas

-The southernmost part of the world’s longest barrier island on the Gulf of Mexico, the South Padre Island offers visitors the opportunity to enjoy nature like never before.
+The southernmost part of the world’s longest barrier island on the Gulf of Mexico, South Padre Island offers visitors the opportunity to enjoy nature like never before.
 This island resort town flaunts sun-drenched sand dunes, and endless miles of beautiful beaches bathed by the warm and clear Gulf waters.

 Beach activities on offer include everything from snorkeling and scuba diving to dolphin watching and sunbathing.
 Visitors can also take guided tours to marvel at the island’s various species of sea turtles including the Kemp’s Ridley, Green, Hawksbill, and Loggerhead.